ljq/jackliu-golang-notes/EN/interface.md

 ###### the reason:
 * [] interface {} type**Not**interface {} type, it is a slice, and the type of the slice element is exactly interface {}.
 * [] interface {} type variables have a specific memory structure, which is determined at compile time.
 Each interface {} occupies two words, one word is used to store the type of the interface, and the other word is used to store the actual data or a pointer to the data.
-So behind the [] interface {} type slice of length N is a piece of data of N * 2 word length.
+So behind the [] interface {} type slice of length N is a piece of data of N*2 word length.
 This is different from a normal [] MyType type slice.
-The size of the data block behind a [] MyType slice of the same length is N * sizeof (MyType).
+The size of the data block behind a [] CustomType slice of the same length is N*sizeof(CustomType).

 ###### How to use:
 If you want to get a container with a list of any type, and convert it to the original data type before indexing the elements in it, you can directly use interface {}.
-This approach is very general (if**not compile-time typesafe) and fast.
+This approach is very general (if **not compile-time typesafe**) and fast.

 ### Interface Type Memory Layout (Principle)